 The evaluation of the effectiveness of an email tool is not simple at all.
 The most naïve approaches show several limitations.
 Relying on general test collection like TREC (http://trec.nist.gov/) is not adequate, since the peculiar nature of email makes an email message different from a generic document.
-Usenet news seem more similar, but again differences do exist (e.g., an email message body usually starts with the name of the recipient, whereas this is obviously less frequent for Usenet messages).
-Privacy is also an important issue: since email messages contain private data, few people are willing to make public their messages; perhaps those people will anyway erase some of the more confidential messages, thus making available only a portion of their message archive, that would be a biased sample; anyway, people willing to make public their email archives are not a good sample for sure, since more reserved people are left out; and relying on message archives of mail lists leads again to a biased sample.
+Usenet news seem more similar, but again differences do exist: for instance, an email message body usually starts with the name of the recipient, whereas this is obviously less frequent for Usenet messages.

+Privacy is also an important issue: since email messages contain private data, few people are willing to make public their messages; perhaps those people will anyway clean some of the more compromising and confidential messages, thus making available only a portion of their message archive, that is not a good sample at all; anyway, people willing to make public their email archives are not a good sample for sure, since people that are more reserved are completely left out; and relying on messages archives of mail lists leads again to a biased sample.

-3 The ifMail Prototype
+3 The if Mail Prototype

-At the Udine University we have started to study some of the above described issues and, on the basis of our work in the last 10 years, we have developed the ifMail prototype. ifMail handles, with a content based approach, categorization, filtering of email messages, and alerting on mobile devices. ifMail overall operation is as follows.
+At the Udine University we have started to study some of the above described issues and, on the basis of our work in the last 10 years, we have developed the if Mail prototype. if Mail handles, with a content based approach, categorization, filtering of email messages, and alerting on mobile devices. if Mail overall operation is shown in Fig. 1.
 The messages in the incoming stream are processed to extract the internal representations used in subsequent steps.
-The internal representation contains term/weight (weight representing the importance of each term)

-pairs, corresponding to both the structured part and the body of the email message.
+The internal representation contains term/weight (weight representing the importance of each term) pairs, corresponding to both the structured part and the body of the email message.
 Categorization is obtained on the basis of a profile attached to each user-defined folder and dynamically updated by means of user's feedback.
-The profile contains two parts: a frame for the information included in the structured part of email messages, and a semantic network for the conceptual content of the body of messages [12].
+The profile contains two parts: a frame for the information included in the structured part of email messages, and a semantic network for the conceptual content of the body of messages [16].
 The profile is matched with the internal representation of the incoming messages and the message is classified accordingly to its content.
 The matching takes into account both the structured and unstructured parts of email messages.
 Filtering, performed by re-using the evaluation made in the categorization phase, singles out the most relevant messages in each folder and alerting takes charge of notifying these messages to the user's mobile device.
 Our notion of filtering is therefore more general than just anti-spam filtering: ifMail tries to associate to each message a numeric figure representing the importance that the message has for the user.